andresmcneill/SimpleProductivityMonitor/README.md

 1. Download and install Activity Watch https://github.com/ActivityWatch/activitywatch
 2. Additionally install Activity Watch's Chrome extension.
 3. Then run Activity Watch to gather data
-4. When you want to see visualizations of your activity data, run 'monitor.py', first with 'init' as a command line arg
+4. When you want to see visualizations of your activity data, run 'monitor.py', first with 'init' as a command line arg.
+Allow this to run as long as you're using the interface
 5. Then copy paste this Anvil link https://NEFSIWS76ODZ7GUB.anvil.app/DQRH47ZX4WBWWJ3FBKWKMAJM to access the interface